 - Results: Sealed ductwork with a 95% reduction of leakage in only three days; Fixed air duct system to comply with new HVAC system requirements

 Hilton in Chicago gets its ductwork sealed with Aeroseal.

-Fortunately, Grumman/Butkus, the engineering firm in charge of the renovation, was familiar with a new duct sealing technology called aeroseal, that works from the inside of the ducts to find and seal leaks.
-A call was placed to local duct sealing experts Aeroseal Solutions, who explained to hotel management how the aerosol-based technology could quickly and easily seal the old duct system with minimal disruption to the existing building structure or to the day-to-day operations of the hotel.
+Fortunately, Grumman/Butkus Associates, the engineering firm in charge of the renovation, was familiar with Aeroseal duct sealing technology.
+It works from the inside of the ducts to simultaneously find and seal leaks.
+A call was placed to local duct sealing experts Black Diamond Plumbing and Mechanical, Inc., who could use Aeroseal to quickly and easily seal the old duct system with minimal disruption to the existing building structure or to the day-to-day operations of the hotel.

-With approval to proceed, the Aeroseal team began the sealing process.
-The aerosol sealant was blown into the duct interior via a single entranceway cut into the air handler.
-Using blocking foam, the team sectioned off and sealed, one-by-one, six separate sections that made up the entire legacy duct system.
-It took just three days to effectively seal the entire network of underground ducts.
+The patented aerosol sealant was blown into the duct interior via a temporary injection point near the AHU.
+Using foam blocks, the team sectioned off and sealed six sections that made up the entire duct system.
+It took only three days to effectively seal the entire network of underground air ducts.

-Watching a computer monitor during the process, engineers knew what the final report would confirm: total duct leakage was reduced by 95%, and the new VAV system was ready for operation.
+Watching a computer monitor during the process, engineers knew in real-time what the final report would confirm: total duct leakage was reduced by 95%, and the new VAV system was ready for operation.